Alaa-93233/Final_project_Submission/README.md

 The system uses multiple input devices, including a 4x4 keypad, analog joystick, slide potentiometer, start/reset button, and three color-matching reaction buttons.
 It gives feedback using a 20x4 I2C LCD, three LEDs, and a buzzer.

 The player starts the game using the start button.
-Before each stage begins, the LCD displays instructions and the player must press `#` on the keypad to continue.
+Before each stage begins, the LCD displays instructions and the player must press # on the keypad to continue.
 This prevents the timer for the stage from starting before the player is ready.

 The game has three stages:

-1. **Stage 1 – Slider and Keypad Challenge**
+1. **Stage 1: Slider and Keypad Challenge**

    * The player moves the slide potentiometer to match four target percentages.
-   * The targets used in the code are `70%`, `25%`, `85%`, and `40%`.
+   * The targets used are: `70%`, `25%`, `85%`, and `40%`.
    * The player must hold the potentiometer within the target range for a short time to reveal each digit.
    * After revealing all digits, the player enters the code using the keypad and submits it using `#`.

-2. **Stage 2 – Joystick Sequence Challenge**
+2. **Stage 2: Joystick Sequence Challenge**

    * The system generates a 5-step joystick movement sequence.
-   * Some steps are shown as `REVERSE`, meaning the player must move the joystick in the opposite direction.
+   * Some steps are shown as `REVERSE` meaning the player must move the joystick in the opposite direction.
    * The player must complete each movement before the stage timer expires.

-3. **Stage 3 – LED Reaction Challenge**
+3. **Stage 3: LED Reaction Challenge**

    * One of the colored LEDs lights up randomly.
    * The player must press the matching color button quickly.